KeepKindling/supermic-survey/README.md

 - Request users email to be sent future surveys
 - Allow users to create valid genres to add to spreadsheet
 - Ask the user for the address which would not be shared with anyone
+- Allow users to choose from "A, B, C, D or E" instead of typing the whole genre option

 ### Structure